Who we are

 Our Work in Uganda

-with the Australain Charities and Non-profit Commission and has the Charity tick of approval.
+Operation Uganda is registered with the Australain Charities and Non-profit Commission and has the Charity tick of approval.
 Operation Uganda also has Deductible Gift Recipient (DGR) and can issue tax deductible receipts for gifts over $2 in Australia.
 We are strategic partners with Australian Christian Churches International Relief ACCIR who is a member of the Australian Council for International Development ACFID, our work is guided by the ACFID Code of Conduct and the ACNC External Conduct Standards.

 We are governed by a board of directors and submit regular financial and progress reports to both the ACNC and ACCIR.
 Operation Uganda is committed to transparency and integrity.